SPRING SALE!

 As you see, the credentials information exposed in command history and also not encrypted in the file, and only protected with routine user file permissions.

-Secondly, you can use the credential.helper to store or cache the credentials.
+Solving the perpetual challenge of repeated credential input, another efficient approach involves the use of credential.helper to seamlessly cache Git credentials.
 The store option saves the credentials in a file named as ~/.git-credentials for each URL context.
 To activate this option,

 $ git config credential.helper store